Shopping on Social Media: How to avoid being ripped off

 How is this legal?

-Many people ask me why these firms bother to send anything, when it’s quite clearly a rip off.
+Many people wonder why these firms bother to send anything, when it’s quite clearly a rip off.
 The simple answer is taking money and not delivering anything is a direct criminal act.
 However, sending something that arguably meets the criteria – even if it’s bonkers – means it becomes more of a grey area in the eyes of the law.

 How can I avoid being ripped off?